sedyldz/sedyldz/README.md

 9+ years experience delivering complex systems and scalable solutions using modern technologies.

-- 🧪 Working product-led growth at [FingerprintJS](https://fingerprint.com/) with lots of experiments.
+- 🧪 Working on product-led growth at [FingerprintJS](https://fingerprint.com/) with lots of experiments.
 - 🛠 Built an **observability tool** for DBAs at [Percona](https://www.percona.com/) to diagnose slow queries, anomalies, and deadlocks.
 - 🤖 Co-founded [Knowy.ai](https://knowy.ai) – an AI-driven knowledge graph platform.
 Led a global team of 8 to build a scalable MVP.
 - 🎬 Launched 10+ digital products from scratch at [tio.ist](https://tio.ist/studio/), working across e-commerce, SaaS, and fintech.